Why tech has been slow to fight wildfires, extreme weather

 The U.S. Forest Service confirmed last year that the 2018 Ferguson fire, which burned through parts of the Sierra National Forest and Yosemite National Park, was caused when a car’s catalytic converter hit dry vegetation on the side of the road.

-The material, which Colorado and Palo Alto-based Ladera says it has been testing with California state agencies, allows the fire retardant to stick to the plants to prevent fires from spreading .
+The material, which Colorado and Palo Alto-based Ladera has been testing with California’s department of transportation, allows the fire retardant to stick to the plants to prevent fires from spreading .

 “Fighting roadside fires costs time and money,” said co-founder Jesse Acosta, a former fire prevention forester in Hawaii.
 “So let’s treat the roadside and let’s bank that money for vegetation management in the hillsides.”